-8. Use a Zoom Lens to Get Rid of Distractions
+8. Figure Skating Photography: 8 Ways to Use a Zoom Lens to Get Rid of Distractions

 To avoid this, use a zoom lens.
 This will allow you to crop out distractions without compromising the quality of your image.